vivaxgen/vvg-box/README.rst

     This script can be executed to update all cloned repository in the ``envs`` directory.

-After the Base utility environment has been activated, the above commands can be accessed using $VVGBIN environment variable, eg::
+After the Box utility environment has been activated, the above commands can be accessed using $VVGBIN environment variable, eg::

     $VVGBIN/update-pipeline.sh

-The installation script for vivaxGEN Base utility will also install the following software using micromamba with conda-forge channel (optional software will be installed unless the software are already installed in the system):
+The installation script for vivaxGEN Box utility will also install the following software using micromamba with conda-forge channel (optional software will be installed unless the software are already installed in the system):